 Jon Stamford is a man with a dual interest in Parkinson’s.
-A neuroscientist by training, he spent more than 20 years heading a small research team looking at dopamine function in the basal ganglia and its relationship to Parkinson’s disease and treatment.
-Apart from brief spells working in the United States, most of this research was conducted at the same institution – the Royal London Hospital – where James Parkinson had trained.
+A neuroscientist by training with a PhD (1985) from the University of London and a BSc (1980) and DSc (2000) from the University of Bath, he spent more than 20 years heading a small research team looking (inter alia) at dopamine function in the basal ganglia and its relationship to Parkinson’s disease and treatment.
+Apart from brief spells working in the United States, most of this research was conducted at the same institution – The Royal London Hospital and London Hospital Medical College – where James Parkinson had trained.

 In 2006, he reluctantly acquired a different perspective when he was himself diagnosed with Parkinson’s in his 40s.
 However his diagnosis quickly became a source of motivation and, since 2008, he has been an active patient advocate, helping to improve public and scientific understanding of this enigmatic condition.

 In 2010 he was a co-founder of PARKINSON’S MOVEMENT, a global patient advocacy group focused on ensuring high level patient representation and involvement in research and development.
-He remaineddirector of Parkinson’s Movement and workedfor the CURE PARKINSON’S TRUST as a scientific and advocate communications coordinator until his retirement in April 2017.
+He remained director of Parkinson’s Movement and worked for the CURE PARKINSON’S TRUST as a scientific and advocate communications coordinator until his (partial)retirement in April 2017.

 In 2014 he founded PARKINSON’S INSIDE OUT, a small think tank of clinicians and neuroscientists who also had Parkinson’s.
-Jon is also a keen supporter and research consultant for SPOTLIGHT YOPD.
+Jon is also a keen supporter, research consultant and trustee for SPOTLIGHT YOPD.

-Jon is a popular invited speaker on living with Parkinson’s and an active contributor to many advisory and research boards.
+Always keen to find an educational dimension to the experience of living with Parkinson’s, Jon is a popular invited speaker and an active contributor to many advisory and research boards .

 In his spare time, he is a keen photographer and glassmaker.
 But, when day is done, he enjoys nothing more than listening to the music of Richard Wagner with a glass of malt whisky.